6 Traits of a Sheltered Person That Can Undermine Emotional Strength

 Depression and Loneliness

 The combination of isolation, fear of the unknown, and a lack of confidence can contribute to feelings of depression.
-A sheltered upbringing can leave you with a sense of missing out on experiences, leading to feelings of sadness or disconnection from the world around you.
+A sheltered upbringing can leave you feeling you missed out on experiences, leading to sadness or a sense of disconnection from the world around you.

 Why Does a sheltered upbringing Matter?